 Estimating Mixer Yields

-Mixers such as juices, syrups, and soda are not quite as easy to estimate because there are no standard bottle sizes.
-However, mixers are less expensive than liquor, so it's always a good idea to overstock rather than be unprepared.
+Mixers such as juices, syrups, and sodas are not quite as easy to estimate because there are no standard bottle sizes.
+However, mixers are less expensive than liquor, so it's always a good idea to overstock rather than be unprepared and run out.

 The next chart includes the average pour of a mixer if it is included in a cocktail recipe.
 Of course, not every drink is going to use each type of mixer and some use more or less than others, so this is just a general guide.

 For instance, you may be mixing a cosmopolitan that requires 1/2 ounce of lime juice, but you might need twice that amount of lemon juice if you offer a whiskey sour, you will need a full 1 1/2 ounces of lemon juice.
-Likewise, tall drinks like a gin & tonic will require 4 or more ounces of soda to fill the glass while a booze-filled highball like the Long Island iced tea may need less than 1 ounce of cola for fill.
+Likewise, tall drinks like a gin & tonic will require 4 or more ounces of soda to fill the glass while a booze-filled highball like the Long Island iced tea may need just 1 ounce of cola or less.

 |Drink Style||Accent Juice||Syrup||Soda|